Liverpool Century Club run to Daresbury, 1916. © Image courtesy of Liverpool Century Road Club

 “May the road rise with you and the wind be always at your back” (anon)

-The Liverpool Century Road Club is celebrating its 100th anniversary.
+The Liverpool Century Road Club celebrated its 100th anniversary in 2016.
 This successful cycling club engages in a wide variety of activities including road racing, time trials and track racing and has produced many successful riders including current professionals Mark McNally, Matt Brammeier and Johnny McEvoy.

 The club was formed in 1916 by men who were unable to fight, or who had been injured in the First World War.
 After hostilities ended some of these riders went back to their original clubs while others decided to stay.